-ODL 523 - Adventure Leadership: Building Teams the Natural Way 3 credits

-In today's fast-moving global arena, it is vital to develop and sustain an internal atmosphere of trust, personal empowerment, leadership and teamwork.
-The most powerful and sustainable learning comes from direct, relevant, concrete experiences.
-Our professional facilitators draw on their time-tested experience in the field of action learning to instruct the student in his/her unique approach to building high-performing teams.
+ODL 523 - Adventure Leadership: Building Teams the Natural Way comes from direct, relevant, concrete experiences.
+Our professional facilitators draw on their timetested experience in the field of action learning to instruct the student in his/her unique approach to building high-performing teams.
 Students and their team work through the dynamics of this course, and will discover more effective, sustainable solutions to help them build powerful teams and accomplish greater goals.
 As learners, the student will experience: 1) Enhanced competency development in self- awareness and reflective practice through the intentional use of self as an instrument for change; 2) Learn and practice what it means to lead individually and in a group experience as he/she discovers his/her leadership stance around collaboration; 3) Learn and practice different coaching and peer mentoring techniques in challenging scenarios; and 4) Practice assessment, diagnosis and intervention design skills necessary to engage as an evolving high-performance team.